gorpipe/gor/CONTRIBUTING.md

 2. We use `-SNAPSHOT` postfix to indicate development version.
 3. We update the version at the time of release so for example `10.2.3-SNAPSHOT` is a development version on top on released version `10.2.3`.
 Next version will be `10.2.4`,`10.3.0` or `11.0.0`

+### Reviewing Operations Dashboard

+Before creating a GOR release, make sure that there are no issues in the Operations Dashboards related to GOR: https://gitlab.com/-/operations

 ### Updating the Milestone

 After last release there should be milestone created for this release under [>Issues>Milestones](https://gitlab.com/wuxi-nextcode/wxnc-gor/gor/-/milestones).